apache/daffodil/DEVELOP.md

 ### Tests

-The majority of Daffodil tests are written inside TDML files with corresponding Scala unit tests which allow your IDE or SBT to run these tests within the TDML files.
+The majority of Daffodil tests are written inside TDML files with corresponding Scala unit tests which allow your IDE or sbt to run these tests within the TDML files.
 Daffodil also has some pure Scala unit tests for testing smaller parts of Daffodil at a lower level.
 Both kinds of tests are important, although new Daffodil tests tend to be written in TDML and focus on testing issues with Daffodil's processing of DFDL schemas and parsing data or unparsing data.
-You can run both kinds of tests with SBT using this command:
+You can run both kinds of tests with sbt using this command:

 ```text
 sbt test